 “The mountains are calling and I must go.”

-• The Blue Ridge Parkways is nation’s most visited National Park Service unit, with 14+ million visitors in 2015.
+• The Blue Ridge Parkways is the nation’s most visited National Park Service unit, with 14+ million visitors in 2020.

 • One of the most beautiful drives in the country

 • Winds along mountain crests for 469 miles, 256 miles in North Carolina and 213 miles in Virginia; the North Carolina section gets about two-thirds of the parkway's visitors

 • Elevation ranges from 650 feet to 6,053 feet; higher elevations are in North Carolina